-The state's no-fault system includes damage to vehicles.
-All Michigan car owners must buy collision and comprehensive insurance, which will pay for damage to their own cars no matter who was at fault.
+Michigan car owners should buy collision and comprehensive insurance if they want coverage for damage to their own cars, no matter who was at fault.

 Michigan charges an annual vehicle fee to help cover the costs of its unlimited medical benefits.
 The cost is $170 per vehicle for 2017-2018.

 You can sue for pain and suffering in cases of death, serious impairment of a bodily function, or permanent serious disfigurement.